ebuonocore/functions_diagram/README.md

 ## Roadmap
 - [ ] Enable zooming and shifting of the whole layout
+- [ ] Multi-select items to move or delete them
-- [ ] ESet the spacing of elements during automatic placement
+- [ ] Set the spacing of elements for automatic placement
-- [ ] EAllow the names of free noueds to be justified
+- [ ] Allow the names of free nodes to be justified

 ## License